 The Tudors is one of my favourite periods of history to teach; there is so much drama and scandalous behaviour!
 A couple of years ago, I taught a Year 5 class and we kicked off the topic by learning about the marriage of Henry VII and Elizabeth of York.
 As you may well know, this marriage spawned the Tudor dynasty, as represented by the Tudor Rose.

-We created Tudor roses by drawing and cutting out card templates of each section of the rose (larger and smaller petals x 5, larger and smaller leaves x 5 plus a circle for the centre).
+The children created Tudor roses by drawing and cutting out card templates of each section of the rose (larger and smaller petals x 5, larger and smaller leaves x 5 plus a circle for the centre).
 I provided those children who struggle with drawing accurately, a template to work from.

-To complete the family tree display, children made feather quills and wrote the name of their character in Tudor style writing using ink, to go alongside short biographies they had written.
+To complete the family tree display, children made feather quills and wrote the name of their character in Tudor-style writing using ink, to go alongside short biographies they had written.